Spring Clean Your Computer

 Q. My desktop is covered with folders.
 How can I neaten it?

 A. Your desktop doesn't need to contain all your folders themselves, just shortcuts to a few key thematic or file-type folders.
 A shortcut appears as a tiny icon.
-To create in Windows 2000 or XP, right-click on a folder in “My Documents,” then drag it to your desktop.
+To create shortcuts in Windows, right-click on a folder in "My Documents," select "Create Shortcut," and then drag the new shortcut icon to your desktop.
 On a Mac, a shortcut is an alias.
-To create, click on a folder, type “Apple-M,” then drag the alias to your desktop.
+To create, click on a folder, type "Apple-M," then drag the alias to your desktop.
 An added bonus?
 Shortcuts use far less memory compared to documents or entire folders, so keeping them on your desktop instead helps your computer run faster and more smoothly.

 Q. My list of favorite Web sites grows longer every day.
 How can I make it easier for students to access sites I want them to visit?

-AYou can create shortcuts to sites directly on your desktop!
+A. You can create shortcuts to sites directly on your desktop!
 For each site, enter the URL into your browser.
-Then in Windows 2000 or XP, click on the icon that appears in the address bar, and drag it to the desktop.
+In Windows, click on the icon that appears in the address bar and drag it to the desktop.
 On a Mac, click on the entire URL and drag it to the desktop.
-Rename each shortcut with a shorter, more meaningful title than the URL, such as “PBS Bats” or “ZoomWhales.”
+Rename each shortcut with a shorter, more meaningful title than the URL, such as "PBS Bats" or "ZoomWhales."
 When students click on the shortcut you created, they will go right to the site.
 You can even move several shortcuts into a folder on the desktop or save them on disks for students to take home.

 Q. When I do student reports or order books, I have to type the same school information over and over.
 How can I save time?

-Kathy Schrock (www.kathyschrock.net) is the administrator for technology for Nauset Public Schools in Orleans, MA.
-This article was originally published in the April 2005 issue of Instructor.
+This article was originally published in the April 2005 issue of Instructor magazine.